The 'Surveillance Scores' Companies Use to Rip You Off Might Be Totally Illegal

 The petition, which identifies dozens of major U.S. businesses known to use surveillance scores, as well as 11 U.S.-based firms known to provide them, describes how as many 121 analytics companies across the country “categorize, grade, or assign a numerical value to a consumer based on the consumer’s estimated predicted behavior.”
 These scores may determine which customers are “treated poorly”—refused the opportunity to return items, for example—and which receive “preferential treatment.”

-Customer value scores, such as those used by major retailers like Walmart and Home Depot, enable retailers to render “instantaneous, automated judgments about a consumer that may result in consumers paying different prices for the same product based on how much profit the algorithm decides a particular consumer will produce,” according to the petition.
+Customer value scores, such as those used by major retailers like Walmart, enable retailers to render “instantaneous, automated judgments about a consumer that may result in consumers paying different prices for the same product based on how much profit the algorithm decides a particular consumer will produce,” according to the petition.

 Advertisement